runrig-coop/hedgerows/index.md

 Nature."[^J4N] Across the wide, high-ceilinged hall and its adjoining patios, three or four similar groups convened on topics ranging from semantic data formats to climate resilience.
-Two or three people would periodically split off from our discussion to pursue a tangent then rejoin the rest, while others hung in loose orbit between the scattered conversations, occasionally leaning in to pick up the main thread of one or another.
+Two or three people would periodically split off to pursue a tangent idea before rejoining the larger group, while others hung in loose orbit between the scattered tables, occasionally leaning in to pick up the main thread of one conversation or another.
 Two days earlier we had all converged on the Omega Center in Rhinebeck, NY for the second ever large-scale Gathering for Open Agricultural Technology — GOAT 2022, for short.

 [^unconf]: https://web.archive.org/web/20191208123152/http://unconference.net/unconferencing-how-to-prepare-to-attend-an-unconference/
 [^J4N]: https://forum.goatech.org/t/session-J4N/1340

 I had been there for the first such gathering in 2018.
 It had a profound effect on me, the kind of "found my people" moment you're lucky to have only once or twice in a lifetime.
-Back then, our conversations centered around how best to convince farmers of the benefits of open source software, along with perennial issues like interoperability and design methods.
+Back then, our talk centered around how best to convince farmers of the benefits of open source software, along with perennial issues like interoperability and design methods.
 When I arrived this time, I didn't expect a second life-altering event, but in those three days I had witnessed a new shared awareness emerging about the role of the commons in both agriculture and technology.
 Four years of accelerating climate change, ongoing police violence, supply chain disruptions, housing shortages, and a global pandemic had clearly shifted our attentions.

 It was during the Justice for Nature session that Samuel Oslund, an independent researcher then at the CAPÉ[^CAPE] farming cooperative in Île de Montréal,